UFO expert Rob Kristoffersen joins Based on a True Story to discuss the historical accuracy of the History Channel’s TV show Project Blue Book.

 And every other week I’m joined by my buddy Brian hasty of the double density podcast, and we’d discuss music news, and we generally have a main feature, a main topic where we discuss something from music.
 We’ve talked about our favorite opening tracks to an album.
 We’ve talked about.
 Our best albums of 2019 and we recently had a couple of guests on to talk about the new album that they dropped.

-So, if you’re interested in music, talk, check out the Dakota, music podcast.
+So, if you’re interested in music, talk, check out the Coda, music podcast.

 Dan LeFebvre: [01:15:26] Awesome.
 Thanks again so much for your time, Rob.